 DW is committed to depicting reality, including its atrocious side.
 But where are our limits?
 When do we have to show violent images?
-When do we redouble the victims' pain?
-Editor-in-chief Ines Pohl on DW's guidelines.
+DW correspondent and former editor-in-chief Ines Pohl on DW's guidelines.

 Extreme acts of violence are shaking our world.
 Whether they're happening in Chile, Bolivia, Syria or Hong Kong — violence levels seem to be rising on a daily basis.
 In Hong Kong, for example, the ongoing skirmishes between protesters and police saw a distressing low point at the beginning of the week.
 On Monday morning, a police officer repeatedly fired live bullets at protesters, injuring one of them severely.
 Later that same day, a man who condemned the violent acts committed by radical protesters had a flammable liquid poured over him before he was set on fire.
 He sustained serious injuries.
 Video footage of the incident, filmed by numerous smartphones, was spread across the internet almost in real time.